-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: You pay: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: \$10 copay for a maximum of 20 visits per year For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain \$10 copay for a maximum of 20 visits Covered services include: per year Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-What you must pay when you get Services that are covered for you these services Ambulance services Covered ambulance services include fixed wing, rotary You pay: wing, and ground ambulance services, to the nearest \$145 for Medicare-covered appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+What you must pay when you get Services that are covered for you these services Ambulance services Covered ambulance services include fixed wing, rotary You pay: wing, and ground ambulance services, to the nearest \$180 for Medicare-covered appropriate facility that can provide care if they are ambulance services. furnished to a member whose medical condition is such that Copayment applies to each one-way other means of transportation could endanger the person's transport. health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. 🍑 Annual wellness visit There is no coinsurance, copayment, If you've had Part B for longer than 12 months, you can get an prevention plan based on your current health and risk factors.
+This annual wellness visit to develop or update a personalized or deductible for the annual wellness visit.